-Tag 2- The weather outside is frightful but the fire is so delightful- I put on a real log burning fire on the T.V. from a YouTube video.
-And lit a couple candles.
+Tag 2- The weather outside is frightful, But the fire is so delightful- I put on an actual log burning fire on the T.V. from a YouTube video.
+And lit a couple of candles.
 This set the mood for the movie and gave him a chance to relax while I poured our drinks!

 Tag 3- I don’t know if there’ll be snow but have a cup of cheer– I used two of our Christmas mugs and put Hot chocolate packets inside.

-Tag 4- It doesn’t show signs of stopping and I bought some corn for popping- I wrapped up some popcorn we already had!
-I also added some Werther’s which I had from a coupon deal at Rite Aid a couple months ago!
+Tag 4- It doesn’t show signs of stopping, and I bought some corn for popping- I wrapped up some popcorn we already had!
+I also added some Werther’s, which I had from a coupon deal at Rite Aid a couple of months ago!

-Tag 5- We’ll Frolic and Play the Eskimo Way- I rented 2 movies because I couldn’t make a decision.
+Tag 5- We’ll Frolic and Play the Eskimo Way- I rented two movies because I couldn’t make a decision.
 Home Alone and A Christmas Story.
 These were $1 each at Family Video.

-Tag 6- Oh ho the mistletoe hung where you can see somebody waits for you– I used a piece of crafting stuff I had from my wreath and grabbed a pack of gum.
+Tag 6- Oh ho, the mistletoe hung where you can see somebody waiting for you– I used a piece of crafting stuff I had from my wreath and grabbed a pack of gum.